oceanprotocol/docs/content/concepts/datanft-and-datatoken.md

 ---
 title: DataNFTs and Datatokens
-description: In Ocean Protocol, ERC721 dataNFTs represent holding copyright / base IP of a data asset, and ERC20 datatokens represent licenses to consume the assets.
+description: In Ocean Protocol, ERC721 dataNFTs represent holding copyright/base IP of a data asset, and ERC20 datatokens represent licenses to consume the assets.
 ---

 A non-fungible token stored on the blockchain represents a unique asset.
 NFTs can represent images, videos, digital art, or any piece of information.
 NFTs can be traded, and allow transfer of copyright/base IP.
 [EIP-721](https://eips.ethereum.org/EIPS/eip-721) defines an interface for handling NFTs on EVM-compatible blockchains.
-The creator of the NFT can deploy a new contract on Ethereum or any Blockchain supporting NFT related interface and also, transfer the ownership of copyright / base IP through transfer transactions.
+The creator of the NFT can deploy a new contract on Ethereum or any Blockchain supporting NFT related interface and also, transfer the ownership of copyright/base IP through transfer transactions.

 Fungible tokens represent fungible assets.
 If you have 5 ETH and Alice has 5 ETH, you and Alice could swap your ETH and your final holdings remain the same.
 They're apples-to-apples.
 Licenses (contracts) to consume a copyrighted asset are naturally fungible - they can be swapped with each other.